alkkuma1/alkkuma1.github.io/content/en/home/experience.md

   location = "Bengaluru, India"
   date_start = "2014-08-18"
   date_end = "2019-03-28"
-  description = "I learnt a lot of things in my IBM Tenure.
-Mainly, I was working on EDI, map translations etc."
+  description = "It is just a start in my journey to cloud.
+Certification authenticity can be checked on my LinkedIn."

 [[period]]
   title = "Senior System Engineer"